The Internet of Things (IoT) is one of the most popular current technologies and around ten thousand startups are present in this sector.

 When it comes to IoT changing the world, one of the main points of IoT are the sensors.
 These devices are responsible for collecting data from outside and communicating them over the Internet.

 In the health sector, these sensors, placed directly on humans’ bodies, collect information and send it directly to software for analyzing their well-being.
 The vehicles thanks to these sensors are a powerful communication device and autonomous vehicles are already proving their efficiencies.
-We know that equipped with sensors, they will communicate with each other and with different elements on the road to achieve a smoother and safer traffic.
+We know that equipped with sensors, they will communicate with each other and with different elements on the road to achieve smoother and safer traffic.
 For the industry 4.0 the IoT sensors and technologies are powering them like a nervous system which multiplies the productivity significantly.
-As well, IoT appears, again, in the center of concepts such smart city.
+As well, IoT appears, again, in the center of concepts such as smart city.
 Cities will be connected at more levels than we can even expect.
 IoT will also enter our homes and lives through all kinds of devices that will seek to make our lives a little more comfortable.

-73% of the global robot sales in five countries.
+50% of the global robot sales in five countries.
 Same trend for IoT?

 Are IoT patent applications a predictor of future world leadership for China and Asia?

-According to research conducted by IPlytics, 41,845 IoT patent applications have been filed in China to date, making it the world’s largest processor of IoT patent applications followed closely only by USA with 37595 applications.
+According to research conducted by IPlytics, 41 845 IoT patent applications have been filed in China to date, making it the world’s largest processor of IoT patent applications followed closely only by USA with 37 595 applications.
 Asia is the region claiming the leadership in IoT.
 The representation above shows that Korea, Australia and Japan are overtaking countries such as Germany, Great Britain and France.
 South America and Africa are two regions lagging behind in the IoT patent applications.